 What is a boundary adjustment?

 A boundary adjustment is a subdivision of two or more contiguous sites, where the site boundaries are amended, altering the size and/ or shape of the existing sites.
-A resource consnet is required.
+A resource consent is required.
 A boundary adjustment does not result in any additional sites and should not result in the creation of any additional subdivision rights or development potential.

 It is a common misconception that a boundary adjustment in Auckland does not require any resource consent- like most other subdivisions in Auckland, it does require a resource consent.